vkbo/novelWriter/docs/source/usage_format.rst

 Text Emphasis
 =============

-A minimal set of text emphasis styles are supported.
+A minimal set of text emphasis styles are supported for text paragraphs.

 ``_text_``
    The text is rendered as emphasised text (italicised).